wukaihua119/MiniHttpd/notes/socket.md

             socklen_t:
                 the length of addr.

+        int listen( int socket, int backlog );
+            Listen for socket connections and limit the queue of incoming connections Return -1 if failed or 0.
+            socket:
+                The file descriptor.
+            backlog:
+                The maximun capability of the queue.

+        int accept( int socket, struct sockaddr *address, socklen_t *address_len ); Extracts the first connection on the queue of pending connections, creates a new socket with the same socket type protocol and address family as the specified socket, and allocates a new file descriptor for that socket.
+            Return -1 if failed or 0.
+            socket:
+                The file descriptor that is created by socket(), has been bind(), and has issued a successful call to listen().
+            address:
+                A struct sockaddr that is to store the received client socket information.
+            address_len:
+                The length of the received soceket.

         // communication functions
         ssize_t recv( int socket, void * buffer, size_t length, int flags );
         ssize_t send( int socket, const void * message, size_t length, int flags );

     ```
+* arpa/inet.h <br/>
+    Define for internet operations.
+    ```
+        hton(). htons(), inet_addr()
+    ```

 ### Procedures
 [procudure](./socket.png)

 #### Client Endpoint
+1. setting socket about ip address, port, type of protocol with socket( int, int, int ) and struct sockaddr_in.
+2. connect the client socket to server socket with connect().
+3. start to write/read/send/recv and other manipulate
+4. use close() to terminate the socket

 #### Server Endpoint
+1. setting socket about ip address, port, type of protocol with socket( int, int, int ) and struct sockaddr_in.
+2. binding the server's ip address to its socket with bind().
+3. check the message put in queue by socket using listen() due to the server deals with only one message at a time.
+4. dealing with the first message and remove it in queue using accept().
+Every time the message accepted from queue will be remove from queue and always create a new socket.
+5. start to write/read/send/recv and other manipulate
+6. use close() to terminate the socket

 #### Referneces
 * http://zake7749.github.io/2015/03/17/SocketProgramming/?fbclid=IwAR0x8nxUhfVeLQC1YdYx8JAig6UyKP9-CDwYeO2uJmSe8-fW4ybPX0hD3UM